JIABI/GhostShiftAddNet/README.md

+# Our project: GhostShiftAddNet: More Features from Energy-Efficient Operations
-# Our project partly use ShiftAddNet and GhostNet:
+It partly uses two projects including ShiftAddNet and GhostNet:
 ***ShiftAddNet: A Hardware-Inspired Deep Network*** published on the NeurIPS 2020 and  ***GhostNet: More Features from Cheap Operations*** published on the CVPR 2020.

 ---